kiali/openshift-servicemesh-plugin/docs/install-guide.md

 ## Installing the Plugin

 With the operator installed and running you can install the OpenShift Service Mesh Console plugin.

-Again, you can do this via the OpenShift Console or through the "oc" CLI.
+:bulb: You can install the plugin in one of two ways - either via the OpenShift Console or via the "oc" CLI.
+Both methods are described below.
+You choose the method you want to use.

 ### Installing Plugin via OpenShift Console